 However, the idea behind writing test cases and test scripts remains the same for any type of testing like Functional Testing, Unit testing, Regression testing, and Visual testing, to name a few.
 With the advent of developing applications to suit a variety of devices, there is immense pressure to test as many test cases as possible without missing out on any functionality or input.

-BrowserStack allows you to seamlessly run your tests on real devices.
-You can perform manual and automation tests on different browsers and devices.
-You can run Selenium, Cypress, Playwright, Puppeteer, Appium, Espresso, and XCUITest tests on a combination of 3000+ browsers, devices, and operating systems.
+BrowserStack Automate simplifies the execution of test scripts by enabling seamless automation across real devices and browsers, enhancing efficiency and scalability in testing.
+You can run Selenium, Cypress, Playwright, Puppeteer, Appium, Espresso, and XCUITest tests on a combination of 3500+ browsers, devices, and operating systems.